 I have contacted Smithville historical to look for a copy.

-This was in the Smithville booklet created for the '76 bicentennial.
+This was in the Smithville booklet Celebration Of The American Revolution Bicentennial.

 Here is a new identification list compared with the old one.